wallarm/product-documentation/docs/latest/installation/native-node/helm-chart.md

     kubectl get svc -n wallarm-node
     ```

-    Find the external IP for the `next-processing` service.
+    Find the external IP for the `native-processing` service.
 1. Create an A record in your DNS provider, pointing your domain to the external IP.

     After the DNS propagates, you can access the service via the domain name.